grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 This can happen in practice, if care is not taken.
 Here two transformation rules are defined which both have the same precedence (since their precedence was not explicitly set).
-In that case {Yacas}
-gets to decide which one to try first.
+In that case yacas gets to decide which one to try first.
 Such problems can also occur where one transformation rule (possibly defined in some other file) has a wrong precedence, and thus masks another transformation rule.
 It